 Graduates of the program are eligible to take the NCLEX-RN for licensure.

-Due to the transition in the curriculum plan, you are directed to the Nursing Student Handbook for details about the curriculum.
-The Nursing Student Handbook includes information related to Eligibility to Limited Enrollment Nursing Courses, Transfer Students, LPN Advanced Placement & Accelerated Admission for Academic Achievement (AAAA).
+The Nursing Student Handbook includes information regarding Eligibility to Limited Enrollment Nursing Courses, Transfer Students, LPN Advanced Placement & Accelerated Admission for Academic Achievement (AAAA).

 Students are required to take the Test of Essential Academic Skills (TEAS).
-Specific information regarding the TEAS exam can be found in the current Nursing Student Handbook.
+Specific information regarding preadmission testing can be found in the current Nursing Student Handbook.

 |ALH 1101||Introduction to Healthcare Delivery||2|